ut-amrl/plunder/README.md

 ---
 # How to run
-To get the project running, you will need to make the following changes:
+To get the project running, you will need to do the following:
+- Create a new folder to house your problem domain.
+- In that directory, create the files **domain.h, robot.h,** and **settings.h**.

-- in **domain.h**, define your high-level action space, low-level action space, and state space.
+- In **domain.h**, define your high-level action space, low-level action space, and state space.
-- in **robot.h**, define your motor model.
+- In **robot.h**, define your motor model.
+- In **settings.h**, tune the desired parameters (including I/O paths).
-- in **pips/**, follow the instructions to define the desired operations and the dimensions of each observed variable.
+- In **pips/**, follow the instructions to define the desired operations and the dimensions of each observed variable. // TODO: should not be necessary
-- optionally, tune the desired hyperparameters in **settings.h**.

 If you need to simulate your own demonstrations, you can also use our interface to:
 - Define the ground-truth ASP and the physics model in **robot.h**.
-- Set the desired demonstration robot(s) in **simulation/robotSets.h**.
+- Set the desired demonstration robot(s) in **robotSets.h**.

+An example setup is defined in *1D-target*; it may be easier to copy paste that folder and work from there.

 Then, you can use *make* commands to run the project:
-- **make** to build the project
+- **make <target_dir>** to build the project.
+(Alternatively, go into the Makefile and set the variable *target_dir* to the desired folder, then run *make*.)
 - **make em** to run the full EM Synthesis algorithm, including simulating demonstrations
 - **make emng** to run the EM Synthesis algorithm, without simulating demonstrations
 - **make plt** to plot the algorithm outputs and store them into *synthesis/plots/*
 - **make clean, make clear_data, make purge** to delete all build files, to clear all data/plots/trajectories, or both

-Other *make* commands which are not required:
+Other *make* commands which are not commonly used:
 - **make gen** to run only the simulation
 - **make pf** to run only the particle filter (E-step)
 - **make settings** to compile settings